aapopalkama/Oikotie-data-fetcher/README.md

-# Oikotie-data-fetching
+# Oikotie-data-fetching and analysis

-- this program retrieves data from oikotie.fi and exports the data to mongodb
+- Programs (Oikotie_scraper and Oikotie_rental_scraper) retrieves data from oikotie.fi and exports the data to mongodb.
+-